How to become a chemist

 University

-You'll usually need a degree qualification to become a chemist.
+You can study for a degree to become a chemist.

 - chemistry